prometheus/prometheus/docs/configuration/configuration.md

 ### `<dns_sd_config>`

-A DNS-based service discovery configuration allows specifying a set of DNS domain names which are periodically queried to discover a list of targets.
+A DNS-based service discovery configuration allows specifying a set of DNS domain names that are periodically queried to discover a list of targets.
 The DNS servers to be contacted are read from `/etc/resolv.conf`.

 This service discovery method only supports basic DNS A, AAAA and SRV record